ansible/awx/CONTRIBUTING.md

 ## Getting Help

-If you require additional assistance, please reach out to us at `#ansible-awx` on irc.libera.chat, or submit your question to the [mailing list](https://groups.google.com/forum/#!forum/awx-project).
+If you require additional assistance, please reach out to us at `#ansible-awx` on irc.libera.chat, or submit your question to the [Ansible Forum](https://forum.ansible.com/tag/awx).

 For extra information on debugging tools, see [Debugging](./docs/debugging/).